-We tested 3 types of email greetings for inviting team members into Helio.
+We tested 3 types of email invites for Helio across 12 unique audiences, from Marketing Managers and Creative Directors to UX Researchers and Graphic Designers.
 In each version, we tracked how many people would activate their account right away, and which one would convince them to provide their information upon sign-up.

 Our first email didn’t use any personal names at all, and simply relied on recognition of the account name.

 Variation B WINNER

 Our next iteration uses the account name as well, and adds the full name of the invite sender.